Skip to content

 A Semitra app root is defined by convention.
 It must contain both config/routes.ts and src/index.ts.

-For semitra dev, a generated workspace root containing apps/api and apps/web is treated as a full-stack dev target before app-root fallback.
+For semitra dev, the nearest generated workspace containing apps/api and apps/web is treated as a full-stack dev target before app-root fallback.

 From the repository root: